 One of my favorite things to do in the summer is head out to the beach and just read.
 Even though I won’t be able to get out to the sand and surf this year, that’s not stopping me from my share of reading beach worthy books.

-This #ReadingFoodie book review is for Beach Town by Mary Kay Andrews.
+This #ReadingFoodie book review is for Beach Town (affiliate link for Amazon) by Mary Kay Andrews.
 This is my first book by this author but it is exactly something I would take for a trip to the beach.

 The setting in the story was perfectly described and made me long to be in this fictional Florida town.
 I enjoyed getting to learn more about the ins and outs of a movie set on location and the family drama throughout the movie kept me interested in the outcome.
 This is a simple, easy read – exactly what you want to read on a lazy summer day.

 As a movie location scout, picture-perfect is the name of the game.
 But her last project literally went up in flames, and her career is on the verge of flaming out.
 Greer has been given one more chance, if she can find the perfect undiscovered beach hideaway for a big-budget movie.
 She zeroes in on a sleepy Florida panhandle town called Cypress Key.
 There’s one motel, a marina, a long stretch of pristine beach and an old fishing pier with a community casino-which will be perfect for the film’s explosive climax.